slhome2010/attributipro.doc/docs/general-info/theory.md

 sidebar_position: 1
 ---

-# Some Theory
+# A Bit of Theory

-## Difference Between Product Options and Attributes in OpenCart
+## Differences Between Options and Attributes in OpenCart

-In OpenCart, **options** and **attributes** serve different functions for a product.
+In OpenCart, **options** and **attributes** serve different functions.
 Below are the main differences between them.

 ---

 ### 1. Functional Purpose

-#### **Options**
+#### Options

-- Used to create product variations that affect price, stock availability, weight, or reward points.
+- Used to create product variations that affect price, inventory, weight, or bonus points.
 - Examples: size, color, delivery date, file upload.
-- Can modify the final product cost (e.g., +$10 for selecting the white color).
+- Can change the final product price (for example, +$10 for choosing white color).
-- Must be selected before adding the product to the cart (if marked as "Required").
+- Mandatory for selection before adding a product to the cart (if marked as "Required").

 :::tip
-Options allow the creation of variable products, such as clothing in different sizes or phones in different colors.
+Options allow you to create variable products, such as clothing in different sizes or phones in different colors.
 :::

-#### **Attributes**
+#### Attributes

-- These are static technical parameters that describe product properties but do not influence the order.
+- These are static technical parameters that describe product properties but do not affect the order.
-- Examples: material, weight, screen resolution, country of origin.
+- Examples: material, weight, screen resolution, country of manufacture.
-- Displayed on the product page for customer information.
+- Displayed on the product page to inform the customer.

 :::note
-Attributes help customers better understand the product specifications but do not affect the purchasing process.
+Attributes help customers better understand product characteristics but do not affect the purchasing process.
 :::

 ---

-### 2. Selection Requirement
+### 2. Selection Requirements

-- **Options** can be required (e.g., clothing size) or optional (e.g., name engraving).
-If an option is required, the user cannot add the product to the cart without selecting it.
+- **Options** can be mandatory (such as size for clothing) or optional (such as name engraving).
+If an option is mandatory, users cannot add the product to the cart without selecting it.
-- **Attributes** are always optional for interaction—they are only used for describing the product.
+- **Attributes** are always optional for interaction — they only serve to describe the product.

 ---

 ### 3. Data Types and Configuration

-#### **Options**
+#### Options {#options-overview}

 - Support various input types:
   - **Selection** (radio buttons, dropdown list, checkboxes),
-  - **File** (user file upload),
+  - **File** (user file uploads),
-  - **Date/Time**,
+  - **Date/time**,
   - **Text fields**.
-- Configured in *Catalog → Options* and then assigned to a product through the "Options" tab in the product page.
+- Configured in the *Catalog → Options* section, then assigned to a product via the "Options" tab in the product card.

-#### **Attributes**
+#### Attributes {#attributes-overview}

-- Only support text format.
+- Have only text format.
-- Created in *Catalog → Attributes* and added to a product via the "Attributes" tab.
+- Created in the *Catalog → Attributes* section and added to products via the "Attributes" tab.

 :::info
-Options are more flexible as they allow different input types.
+Options are more flexible as they allow configuration of various data input types.
 :::

 ---

 ### 4. Impact on Cart and Order

-- **Options** appear in the cart and affect the final price, stock quantity, or order weight.
-For example, selecting size 46 reduces the stock count.
+- **Options** are displayed in the cart and affect the final price, stock quantity, or order weight.
+For example, selecting size 46 reduces stock availability.
-- **Attributes** do not appear in the cart and are not considered during order processing.
+- **Attributes** are not displayed in the cart and are not considered during checkout.

 ---

-### 5. Flexibility of Use
+### 5. Usage Flexibility

-- **Options** allow linking products via modules (e.g., "Option as a Product Link"), creating linked variations without duplicating product pages.
+- **Options** allow linking products through modules (such as "Option as product link"), creating related variations without duplicating product cards.
 - **Attributes** are used for filtering products on the site, but their functionality is limited without additional modules.

 ---

 ### Example for Clarity

-#### **Product: Smartphone**
+#### Product: Smartphone

-- *Options*: color (black/white, +$20 for white), storage capacity (128GB/256GB).
+- *Options*: color (black/white, +$20 for white), memory capacity (128GB/256GB).
-- *Attributes*: screen size (6.5 inches), weight (200g), OS (Android).
+- *Attributes*: screen diagonal (6.5 inches), weight (200g), OS (Android).

 ---

 ### Summary

 - **Options** — a tool for managing product variability and the purchasing process.
-- **Attributes** — a way to provide detailed product information.
+- **Attributes** — a way to provide detailed information about the product.

 :::tip
-For advanced use (e.g., dynamically changing price based on options), additional modules may be required.
+For advanced usage (such as dynamic price changes when selecting options), additional modules may be required.
 :::

 ## Attribute Structure in OpenCart

-### Basic Hierarchy
+### Main Hierarchy

-OpenCart uses a three-level structure for attributes:
+OpenCart uses a three-level structure for working with attributes:

 ```markdown
 Attribute Group